Timer Introduction

-WISE controller provides 12 Timer for timing functions.
+WISE controller provides Timer for timing functions.
 It also provides Timer Timeout function for condition evaluations.
 With the timer function, the users are able to edit logic that requires timing approach.
 In addition, the timer function can be reseted/started in real time that increases flexibility when performing logic control.

 Timer Setting

-The configuration page is shown as below:
+The timer setting page is shown as below:

 Follow the following steps:

-“Timer Amount” field is required.
+1. “Timer Amount” field is required.
 Select the total number of timer you are going to use from the dropdown list.

-Specify the timer you want to set up by selecting its index number from the dropdown list of the “Index” field.
+2. Specify the timer you want to set up by selecting its index number from the dropdown list of the “Index” field.

-“Period” field is required for each timer; please input the period interval in units of seconds.
+3. “Period” field is required for each timer; please input the period interval in units of seconds.
 The range of period is between 1 and 65535.

-Specify the initial status of each timer from the dropdown list of the “Initial Status” field.
+4. Specify the initial status of each timer from the dropdown list of the “Initial Status” field.
 Select “Start” indicates the timer will start to count as soon as the hardware device is power up.
 “Stop” indicates the Timer will remain off when the hardware device is power up; it will not be activated until being triggered under certain conditions.
 The default setting of initial Status is “Stop”.

 Timer Rule Setting

-The Timer status can be “Not Timeout” or “Timeout”.
+The Timer status can be “Stop”, “Not Timeout” or “Timeout”.
 They can be included in the IF Condition statements.
-The Timer Action can be “Start” or “Reset”.
+The Timer Action can be “Start”, “Reset”, “Pause” or “Resume”.
 The Start Action will start to run the Timer and if the Start Action is triggered one more time when the Timer is running, the Timer will restart again.
 The Reset action will reset the Timer and stop running the Timer.
-The Timer will be in “Timeout” status only when the Timer is running and reached the setting time, otherwise, the status of Timer will remain in “Not Timeout”.
+The “Pause” action will pause the Timer counting temporarily.
+The “Resume” action is to let the Timer to leave the “Pause” mode, and continue the Timer counting for the rest second of the Timer.

-Timer status can be included in the IF Condition statements.
+• Timer status can be included in the IF Condition statements.

 Timer Status Description Condition Statements